rajdeeprath/red5-development-series/miscellaneous/red5-pro-utils/Readme.md

 > Combination of relative and absolute paths is currently not supported.
 > Any changes made to any configuration file demands a restart of the Red5 / Red5 pro media server.

+### ConnectionUtils

+The `ConnectionUtils` class provides a collections of utility methods which can be used to get useful information about the Red5 `IConnection` object.

+__Few Sample Methods__

+* `public static String getConnectionType(IConnection connection)` : Accepts a `IConnection` object and returns a String indicating the connection's type. ie: (`rtmp`. `rtsp`, `rtc`)

+* `public static boolean isRTSP(IConnection connection)` : Accepts a `IConnection` object checks if the connection is a RTSP connection or not.

+> For more information all the methods itis recommended you make use of the library yourself in your Red5 project.